 - What does the data and evidence point towards?

-The delegates also learnt about the ways MPs are driving positive change and advancing gender equality in their constituencies and identified short-term opportunities that could be turned into long-term goals to bring about a positive transformation in Parliaments.
+The delegates also learned about the ways MPs are driving positive change and advancing gender equality in their constituencies and identified short-term opportunities that could be turned into long-term goals to bring about a positive transformation in Parliaments.

 The exchange was divided into several sessions focused on gender-responsive budgeting, data collection methodologies, and broader discussions on identifying long-term goals.